Prolactin: Extrapituitary

-In decidual cells and in lymphocytes the distal promoter and thus prolactin expression is stimulated by cAMP.
-Responsivness to cAMP is mediated by an imperfect cAMP–responsive element and two CAAT/enhancer binding proteins (C/EBP).
-Progesterone upregulates prolactin synthesis in the endometrium and decreases it in myometrium and breast glandular tissue.
+Extrapituitary prolactin is controlled by a superdistal promoter, located 5.8 kb upstream of the pituitary start site.
+The promoter does not react to dopamine, estrogens, or TRH.
+Instead, it is stimulated by cAMP.
+Responsiveness to cAMP is mediated by an imperfect cAMP–responsive element and two CAAT/enhancer binding proteins (C/EBP).
+Progesterone upregulates prolactin synthesis in the endometrium but decreases it in myometrium and breast glandular tissue.

 Breast and other tissues may express the Pit-1 promoter in addition to the distal promoter.
+Oct-1 appears able to substitute for Pit-1 in activating the promoter in breast cancer cells.

 Extrapituitary production of prolactin is thought to be special to humans and primates and may serve mostly tissue-specific paracrine and autocrine purposes.
 It has been hypothesized that in vertebrates such as mice a similar tissue-specific effect is achieved by a large family of prolactin-like proteins controlled by at least 26 paralogous PRL genes not present in primates.